twilio/twilio-python/docs/usage/queues.rst

 Listing Queue Members
 ----------------------

-Each :class:`Queue` has a :attr:`queue_members` instance which represents all current calls in the queue.
+Each :class:`Queue` has a :attr:`~Queue.queue_members` instance which represents all current calls in the queue.

 .. code-block:: python